tjeuput/dataLoanExploration/README.md

 This histogram shows the distribution of varied borrowers occupations, excluding "Others" and "Professional".
-We can see from the histogram that the most common borrowers are Computer Programmer and Executive with the least common of borrowers are Judge and Student.
+I can see from the histogram that the most common borrowers are Computer Programmer and Executive with the least common of borrowers are Judge and Student.
 This visualisation may be useful in understandig the patterns related to loan outcomes.

 ### 6. Debt to Income Ratio
 Since value professional and other don't tell meaningful data, I drop this and recreate the histogram